clearlinux/swupd-client/docs/swupd.1.rst

         Optionally set the top-level directory for the swupd-managed system.
         If not specified this will default to '/'

+``os-install``

+    Perform system software installation in the specified location.
+Install all files into {path} as specified by the `swupd os-install {path}` option.
+    Useful to generate a new system root.

+    - `-V, --version`

+        Install OS version V.

+    - `-x, --force`

+        Attempt to proceed even if non-critical errors found.

+    - `-B, --bundles=[BUNDLES]`

+        Include the (comma separated) list of bundles with the base OS install.

+        Examples:

+        - ``--bundles xterm,vi``

+            Installs bundles os-core and vi, along with os-core (installed by default).

 ``search {string}``

     Search for matching paths in manifest data.
 The specified {string}